isomerpages/pmo-nccs/media/speeches/_posts/2015-07-21-speech-by-mr-teo-chee-hean-deputy-prime-minister-and-coordinating-minister-for-national-security-and-minister-for-home-affairs-at-the-joint-opening-of-the-world-engineers.md

 ---

 Engineer Chong Kee Sen

-President of the Institution of Engineers, Singapore
+<br>President of the Institution of Engineers, Singapore

 Engineer Marwan Abdelhamid

-President of the World Federation of Engineering Organisations
+<br>President of the World Federation of Engineering Organisations

 Distinguished Guests